CAST-15: Status

-However, neither publication completely incorporates the "full discussion of this topic" that is recorded CAST-15.
+However, neither DO-248C nor DO-178C completely incorporates the "full discussion of this topic" that is recorded CAST-15.

-Much of the same content of the original CAST-15 Position Paper is published in the 2012 EASA Certification Memo EASA-CM-SWCEH-002 (Section 23 Merging High-Level and Low-Level Requirements).
+Much of the same content of the original CAST-15 Position Paper is published in the 2012 EASA Certification Memo EASA CM-SWCEH-002 (Section 23 Merging High-Level and Low-Level Requirements).

 Contents

 DO-178C/DO-178B provides guidance for merging High-Level and Low-Level Software Requirements.
 Nominally, in the DO-178C/DO-178B context, the High-Level Requirements for a Certified Software Product are distinct from the Low-Level Software Requirements, the former being outputs of the Software Requirements Process and the latter being outputs of the Software Design Process.